syndrizzle/kittentts-server/README.md

 # KittenTTS Server

-A FastAPI-based TTS (Text-to-Speech) server that provides OpenAI-compatible API endpoints using KittenTTS.
+A FastAPI-based TTS (Text-to-Speech) server that provides OpenAI-compatible API endpoints using [KittenTTS](https://github.com/KittenML/KittenTTS).
 This server can be easily integrated with Open WebUI and other applications that support OpenAI's TTS API format.

+**note: you will need to have KittenTTS separately installed on your system**

 ## Features